 Lenka Elbe (b.
 1979) was born in Louny, a historical town in the northwest of what was then Czechoslovakia.
 She studied Journalism and Mass Communication at Charles University.
-After a brief stint as a journalist, she started working as a copywriter in advertising and occasional TV scriptwriter.
-Her fiction often combines the real and the fantastic; influenced by Franz Kafka, Umberto Eco and Haruki Murakami, Elbe explores the theme of freedom and the never-ending fight against the dark currents attempting to destroy it.
+After a brief stint as a journalist, she started working as a copywriter and occasional screenwriter for television.
+Her fiction often combines the real and the fantastic; influenced by Franz Kafka, Umberto Eco and Haruki Murakami, Elbe explores the theme of freedom and the never-ending fight against dark currents attempting to destroy it.
 Besides writing, Elbe works in graphic design and photography.
 She lives in Prague.

 September 2020, 400 pages

 A perfectly idiosyncratic blend of humor and tragedy